 - Nu-Wool Energy Care Cellulose Insulation is made for either contractors or the DIY homeowner.
 The material helps to reduce air-infiltration while reducing energy bills.
 The R-Value for this material varies between R-13 and R-60 depending on the thickness applied.

-Now that you have read through the best cellulose insulation manufacturers, you may have changed your mind about using the material to insulate your home.
+Now that you have read through the best cellulose insulation brands and manufacturers, you are ready to decide which material is going to best fit your needs.

 What it really comes down to with cellulose is the areas of your home that need insulation and whether you can tackle it yourself as a DIY project.
 If the job falls outside the scope of what you thinking you can do on your own, don't be afraid to call in the professionals.